Section 1. Name: The name of the corporation is STRATEGIC MANAGEMENT SOCIETY, INC. (hereinafter referred to as the "Society").

 Section 4.
 Inclusion of Articles of Incorporation: The Articles of Incorporation of the Society are made part of these Bylaws as if they were recited verbatim herein, and every provision of the Articles of Incorporation is a provision of these Bylaws.

 Section 5.
-Principal Office: The principal office of the Society is located at 815 West Van Buren Street, Suite 215, Chicago, Illinois 60607 until and unless changed by the Board of Directors.
+Principal Office: The Society shall maintain a principal office as approved by the Board of Directors.
 As is required for a public benefit corporation by the provisions of the Indiana Nonprofit Act, the Society maintains a registered agent and registered office in Indiana.

 Section 1.
 Classes of Members: There will be three classes of members, known as Regular, Emeritus, and Student members.